 The Outlook Fund

-The Outlook Fund makes grants to local groups that are working to improve the quality of the lives of young people living in Cambridgeshire that face difficulty and disadvantage, with a focus on looked after children.
-The Fund does not cover Peterborough.
+The Outlook Fund makes grants to local groups that are working to improve the quality of the lives of young people living in Cambridgeshire (including Peterborough) that face difficulty and disadvantage, with a focus on looked after children.

 Outlook Fund grants are made to charitable projects that offer extra activities and opportunities that can help looked after children widen their experience, gain self-confidence, and succeed at school.

 The Outlook Fund has adopted a long term approach to fundraising.
 All money donated into the fund is held as an endowed sum and on an annual basis a percentage of the fund (currently 5%) is used to make grants.

 Donations to the fund are welcome, whatever the size.

 A Looked After Child is a child in the care of a Local Authority for more than 24 hours, either:

 - through a Care Order made by a Court or

 - voluntary agreement with their parent(s) to accommodate them.

 - in residential settings like schools or secure units, or